 - This is one of the very few DocuSign alternatives that do not offer a free trial.

-- The Professional plan costs $20/month per user, whereas rates for more advanced plans depend on the user’s needs.
+- The Professional plan costs $20/month per user (when paid annually), whereas rates for more advanced plans depend on the user’s needs.

 - OneSpan is extremely quick and easy to set up.

 - The tool allows you to set up a workflow in which you can specify the order in which signatures have to be uploaded.

 - OneSpan has been often praised for its amazing customer service team, which will go out of their way to help you out.

 - One of the very few tools that allow Government employees to sign with their PIV and CAC cards.